PetroFit: A Python Package for Computing Petrosian Radii and Fitting Galaxy Light Profiles: Software

 \subsubsection{PetroFit PSFModel}

-PetroFit’s \texttt{PSFModel} is a 2D image wrapper model that can be fit using Astropy's fitting algorithms. \texttt{PSFModel} is a subclass of Astropy’s \texttt{Fittable2DModel} and converts regular Astropy 2D models into images before each fitting iteration.
+PetroFit’s \texttt{PSFModel}\footnote{As of PetroFit version 0.4.0, PetroFit’s “PSFModel” class has been renamed to “PSFConvolvedModel2D” to distinguish it from and avoid confusion with Photutil’s PSF modeling library.} is a 2D image wrapper model that can be fit using Astropy's fitting algorithms. \texttt{PSFModel} is a subclass of Astropy’s \texttt{Fittable2DModel} and converts regular Astropy 2D models into images before each fitting iteration.
 It can wrap any Astropy based 2D model (including compound models) and inherits the base model's parameters.
 The base model can be retrieved using \texttt{PSFModel.model}, which would return the base model but with the current \texttt{PSFModel} parameters.
 During the fitting process or at evaluation, \texttt{PSFModel} samples the base model and translates it into an image via the following steps:

 1. During initialization, \texttt{PSFModel} is given a base model, a normalized PSF image, and an oversampling parameter. \texttt{PSFModel} inherits the base model's parameters as well as its fixed-parameter rules and boundaries.